OpenKneeboard/OpenKneeboard/docs/troubleshooting/huion-tablet.md

 1. There is a small switch on one edge of the tablet; try switching it to the other position.
 This should be labelled as "Press Key Lock" in the manual for your specific tablet.
 2. Remove any existing drivers
 3. Install the latest driver from Huion

-## Tablet acts a mouse in-game
-## Pen buttons don't work in-game
-## "Press keys" don't work in-game

-1. Make sure the game is listed in OpenKneeboard's settings
-2. Make sure your drivers are up to date
-3. If the game is running as administrator, OpenKneeboard must also run as administrator
-4. Either make sure both the pen and button settings are set for all applications, or set them both for OpenKneeboard and the game

 ## Only a small area of the tablet works